 As the name suggests, public income refers to the income of the government.
 The government earns income in two ways – tax income and non-tax income.
 Tax income is easy to recognize; it’s the tax paid by people of the country in the form of income tax, sales tax, duties, etc. On the other hand, non-tax income includes interest income from lending money to other countries, rent & income from government properties, donations from world organizations, etc.

 This area studies methods of taxation, revenue classification, methods of increasing government revenue and its impact on the economy as a whole, etc.

 Public expenditure is the money spent by government entities.
-Logically, the government is going to spend money on infrastructure, defense, education, healthcare, etc. for the growth and welfare of the country.
+Logically, the government will spend money on infrastructure, defense, education, healthcare, etc., for the growth and welfare of the country.

-As the name suggests this area of public finance is all about the administration of all public finance i.e. public income, public expenditure, and public debt.
-Financial administration includes preparation, passing, and implementation of government budget and various government policies.
+As the name suggests, this area of public finance is all about the administration of all public finance, i.e., public income, public expenditure, and public debt.
+Financial administration includes preparing, passing, and implementing government budgets and various government policies.
 It also studies the policy impact on the social-economic environment, inter-governmental relationships, foreign relationships, etc.